Parhae: Origin

-In 696, Li Jinzhong (Wushang Khan) of the Khitans along with his brother-in-law Sun Wanrong rebelled against Tang (Wu Zetian's Zhou Dynasty) hegemony, killed an abusive Tang commander, and attacked Hebei.
+According to Old Book of Tang, after Goguryeo was defeated by the Tang, Tae Choyŏng (Da Zuorong) led his relatives to settle in Yingzhou (營州, modern-day Chaoyang) until they were disturbed by a Khitan rebellion in 696.
+Li Jinzhong (Wushang Khan) of the Khitans along with his brother-in-law Sun Wanrong rebelled against Tang (Wu Zetian's Zhou Dynasty) hegemony, killed an abusive Tang commander, and attacked Hebei.
 Li died soon after and Sun succeeded him, only to be defeated by the Second Turkic Khaganate.

-The population of Yingzhou (營州, modern-day Chaoyang, Liaoning) fled eastward toward the Liao River during the turmoil.
-The Tang tried to appease Tae Chungsang (Da Zhongxiang) and Kŏlsa Piu (Qisi Biyu), two local leaders, by granting them the titles of Duke of Zhen (Jin) and Duke of Xu (Heo) respectively.
-Geolsa Biu rejected the offer but was soon defeated by a Tang force led by Li Kaigu, while Tae Chungsang fled with his followers but also died around the same time.
-Tae Chungsang's son, Tae Choyŏng (Da Zuorong), left the Liao River valley for Mt.
+The population of Yingzhou fled eastward toward the Liao River during the turmoil.
+The Tang tried to appease Tae Chungsang (Da Zhongxiang), the father of Tae Choyŏng, and another leader named Kŏlsa Piu (Qisi Biyu), by granting them the titles of Duke of Zhen (Jin) and Duke of Xu (Heo) respectively.
+Kŏlsa Piu rejected the offer but was soon defeated by a Tang force led by Li Kaigu, while Tae Chungsang fled with his followers but also died around the same time.
+Tae Chungsang's son left the Liao River valley for Mt.
 Tianmen (in modern Jilin Province).
-There, he dealt a heavy defeat to the Tang forces at the Battle of Tianmenling (Cheonmunnyeong), after which he led his followers to set up a state.
+The Old Book states that there, Tae Choyŏng united the Goguryeo and Mohe people to deal a heavy defeat upon the Tang forces led by Li Kaigu at the Battle of Tianmenling (Cheonmunnyeong).
+Because the route to Tae was cut off by the Kumo Xi and Khitans who had submitted to the Türks, Wu Zetian was unable to attack.
+Tae led his people east to the former area of Kyeru (Guilou) and built a walled settlement against Mount Dongmo (Dongmou) for protection.
 In 698, Tae Choyŏng declared himself King of Zhen (Jin).

-Another account of the events suggests that there was no rebellion at all, and the leader of the Sumo Mohe (Songmal Malgal) rendered assistance to the Tang by suppressing Khitan rebels.
+Other sources provide different accounts of Parhae's origin or differ in the details.
+According to Crossley, there was no rebellion at all, and the leader of the Sumo Mohe (Songmal Malgal) assisted the Tang by suppressing Khitan rebels.
 As a reward the Tang acknowledged the leader as the local hegemon of a semi-independent state.
+According to Wang Zhenping, Mohe people and Goguryeo loyalists were deported to Yingzhou after the fall of Goguryeo.
+They waited there for an opportunity to strike back.
+In 696, three Mohe chieftains took advantage of the Khitan rebellion to move further east.
+Kŏlsa Piu was defeated while Tae Chungsang died around the same time, leaving Chungsang's foster son, Tae Chungsang in control of the group.
+Chungsang defeated a Tang punitive expedition and led his people to live in Dunhua.